lstprjct/Deegram-mirror-hunt/README.md

 - Hit `Review`
 - Hit `Create instance`
 - Select your database name
-- Copy your database url, and fill to `DATABASE_URL` in config
+- Copy your database url, and fill to `DATABASE_URL` in config.env

 **2. Using Heroku PostgreSQL**
 <p><a href="https://dev.to/prisma/how-to-setup-a-free-postgresql-database-on-heroku-1dc1"> <img src="https://img.shields.io/badge/See%20Dev.to-black?style=for-the-badge&logo=dev.to" width="160""/></a></p>